 The term manual handling covers a wide variety of activities including lifting, lowering, pushing, pulling and carrying.
 When these tasks are not carried out appropriately or correctly there is a risk of injury.

 Manual handling injuries can have serious implications for the employer and the person who has been injured.
 They can occur almost anywhere in the workplace and heavy manual labour, awkward postures, repetitive movements of arms, legs and back or previous/existing injury can increase the risk.
 (Credit HSE we couldn’t have written it better ourselves!)

 Our manual handling course provides an introduction for employees who undertake basic manual handling in an office environment.
 It covers the Manual Handling Operation Regulations 1992 and other relevant legislation.

 In 2013 more working days were lost to musculoskeletal problems (back and neck pain) than any other cause!

 To help prevent injury in the work place where possible it is best to avoid lifting BUT of course this is not always practical.
 Ensuring your employees understand the risk and put measures in place prior to moving an item is the first step to reducing the risk of accident.

-Manual Handling Training – Tuesday 15th March: to book your place click here.
+See our Manual Handling Training course and book your place today.